 Order Your Copy TODAY!

 Can you see how loving him has hurt you?
 Feel free to share your experiences in the comments.
-(Real name not required.)
 Planning on getting this book or have you read it?

 God bless your healing journey,